viswajith-ks/A-Fortiori/concepts/metaphysics/determinism.md

 ## Description

 Determinism represents one of the most influential and controversial ideas in philosophy, science, and human thought.
 If true, it means that everything that happens - including human actions, thoughts, and decisions - is the inevitable result of prior causes operating according to natural laws.
-This has profound implications for [free will](free-will.md) ⚠️ Placeholder, moral responsibility, prediction, and our understanding of human agency.
+This has profound implications for [free will](free-will.md), moral responsibility, prediction, and our understanding of human agency.

 ## Types of Determinism